adamgulyas/adamgulyas/README.md

 ## I :heart_on_fire: Finance

 Apart from data science and engineering, I'm an investor, speculator, and equities/options trader.
-The combination of working between these fields is extremely fulfulling and satisfies a deep fascination with economic systems and geopolitical events, and how they determine the course of our world.
+The combination of working between these fields is extremely fulfulling.
+It's all born out of a deep fascination with economic systems and geopolitical events, and how they determine the course of our world.

 ### Currently Reading &nbsp;:books: